araramya/philosophers/README.md

    index start with 1
    left fork is i;
-   right fork is (i + 1) % philo_num ; why ? becouse across  the round table.
+   right fork is (i + 1) % philo_num ; why ? becouse philos are across the round table.

 3) Now you need to initilize your mutexes, for that just use `pthread_mutex_init( )` function.
 Why we use mutex ?
-We are working with threads, to somehow controll them we must use mutex.
+We are working with threads, to somehow controll them we must use mutex or semaphone.
 If you don't know what is mutex, read about it.
 After initilizing mutex I locked `is_dead` it will be unlocked when someone will die.

-4) After initilizing you need create threads .
-Remember each philoo must be thread.
+4) After initilizing you need create threads.
+Remember each philo must be a thread.

 5) Also we will create some thread, that will monitor each philo and if someone is dead it will stop our simulation.